pmg102/TopicsCloud/README.md

 Test output can be seen by pointing your browser at SpecRunner.html in the project root.

-The solution may also be run on a server: if so, you are advised to change the references to jquery and require in index.html to refer to their CDN versions as these will likely already be in the users browser cache.
-Additionally, you may wish to remove the include of topics-data.js from index.html, and replace the line
+The solution may also be run on a server: on Apache, just point DocumentRoot to the root of the project.
+If so, you are advised to change the references to jquery and require.js in index.html to refer to their CDN versions as these will likely already be in the user's browser cache.
+Additionally, you should remove the workaround for not being able to load the topics data via XHR when running from file://.
+Remove the include of topics-data.js from index.html, and replace the line
 ```
     onLoadTopics(__DATA);
 ```
 in js/main.js with the commented out line $.getJSON() on the preceding line.

 ## Production